 The Crime Scene Investigation Unit processes crime scenes to locate, evaluate, photograph, and collect evidence.
 This evidence collected contributes to understanding the facts of the case, assists with the investigation and can lead to the identification of suspects.

-Michigan State University Police Department has nine crime scene investigators who are sworn officers that receive specialized training in scene processing, including: memorializing the scene through photography, latent/patent print recovery, biological and trace evidence collection, impression evidence, entomology documentation and collection, and documenting the scene through measurements, sketches and digital imaging equipment.
+Michigan State University Police Department has ten crime scene investigators who are sworn officers that receive specialized training in scene processing.
+That includes: memorializing the scene through photography, latent/patent print recovery, biological and trace evidence collection, impression evidence, entomology documentation and collection, and documenting the scene through measurements, sketches and digital imaging equipment.
 CSI’s receive additional training several times a year to stay current in techniques, best practice and legal updates.

 Our efforts have resulted in the successful identification, apprehension, and prosecution of criminals.